Redditors Learn That Every Dog's Nose Print Is Unique and Can Be Compared to Fingerprints

-This study demonstrates how each dog has its own canine nose pattern, which is an interlocking pattern of beads and grooves on the nose.
-Three consecutive dates, each around three to four months apart, saw the collection of the nose photos of 60 dogs.
+This study demonstrates how each dog has its own canine nose pattern, which is an interlocking arrangement of beads and grooves on the nose.
+Over three consecutive dates, each around three to four months apart, the nose photos of 60 dogs were collected.

-It was discovered that the canine nose pattern is actually specific to each dog and that it is invariant over the course of the observation period.
+It was discovered that the canine nose pattern is indeed specific to each dog and that it remains invariant over the course of the observation period.

-Here are what Redditors had to say concerning the information shared by the OP
+Here is what Redditors had to say concerning the information shared by the OP

 The Uniqueness of Canine Nose Prints